 - Melt the butter in the empty pasta pan over medium-low heat.

 - Add the cream cheese, cheese, milk, and extra salt to the butter.
 Cook and stir for 5-6 minutes, or until the cheese sauce is thickened and creamy.

-- Cook the macaroni in heavily salted water -- you want to cook the pasta in water that tastes like the ocean.
-The pasta absorbs the flavor of the salt without absorbing all the extra sodium, so it is a great flavor hack.
+- Cook the macaroni in heavily salted water -- you want to cook the pasta in water that tastes like the ocean to give the pasta the best flavor.
+For every 1 gallon water, stir in 1 tablespoon salt.

 - Measure your ingredients before you start -- especially, your taco seasonings and cheese sauce ingredients.
 The cooking will go quick; it's easiest to have all your ingredients there and ready to use as you need them.